dvanmosselbeen/dvm-docs/Programming/Javascript/javascript.md

 ### parseInt()

-We give as argument somethings and get a number or \'NaN\' Not a Number.
+We give as argument somethings and get a number or `NaN` Not a Number.

     document.write(parseInt(3),
         parseInt("3"),